open-mmlab/mmagic/docs/en/overview.md

 </video>
 </div>

-### Why should I use transformers?
+## Why should I use transformers?

 - **State of the art**

-  The toolbox provides state-of-the-art methods in inpainting/matting/super-resolution/generation.
+  The toolbox provides state-of-the-art methods tp process, edit and synthesize images and videos.

 - **Easy-Modular design**